Amir-fan/amir-fan/README.md

 ## Hi there 👋

-I'm **Amir  Fanari**, an AI developer building smart systems that think, talk and take action.
+I'm Amir Fanari, I build AI agents and full stack products that solve real business problems.

 ### 🚀 What I do
 • AI agents and automation tools